 We use many metaphors (or analogies) when trying to describe what goes into custom web development.
 Building a website or web application is technical, complex, and sometimes tricky.
 Metaphors like “building a house” are helpful in aligning expectations from sales to deployment to ongoing maintenance – but they’re never perfect.

 This series will cover some of the main metaphors we use, both internally and with clients.
 I’ll describe some of the major and minor points that correlate – but also some of the nuances that aren’t the same.
+You can always jump to the other articles in the series, which compares website maintenance with owning a vehicle and the experience with a development agency to fine dining.

-We’re Talking Building a House, Not Buying
+We’re Talking About Building a House, Not Buying

 Building a house is probably the most common analogy used when describing what we do.
 And we don’t mean buying a house that already exists; we mean building one from scratch.
 Imagine all the planning and decisions which you (as the eventual homeowner) would need to provide to others so you one day take out your shiny key, unlock the front door, and step into your perfect living space.